-On-Campus Housing Options
+On-Campus Graduate Housing Options

-Off Campus Housing Options / Resources
+Off-Campus Housing Options and Resources

 Private off-campus housing is available in the residential neighborhoods surrounding the campus.
 The following websites are great resources as you begin researching your housing options:

-Renters guides on the web for off-campus housing: Syracuse Apartments.com and Apartment Finder
+- Renters guides on the web for off-campus housing: Syracuse Apartments.com and Apartment Finder

-For local websites check Syracuse.com.
+- For local websites check Syracuse.com.

-There have been several new apartment complexes built to accommodate SU students, but can be pricey.
+There have been several new apartment complexes built to accommodate SU students.
 They include Park Point and University Village Colvin.
 SU students sometimes choose to live at the Clarendon Heights, the Vincent Apartments and the Nob Hill complexes, which all offer an affordable option in relative proximity to the university.
 Additional options include the Regency Tower, Jefferson Tower and Madison Towers Apartments, which are located closer to downtown Syracuse.
 One of the largest landlords offering apartments — in complexes and converted homes — all near main campus is Campus Hill Apartments.

 The website ApartmentRatings.com posts various reviews on the quality of living and management of apartment complexes in Syracuse.